In conversation with Gavin Sutherland

 Posted on by Learning

-Tags: Adolphe Adam, Albert Zabel, Baron Boris Fitinhof-Schnell, Cesare Pugni, Gavin Sutherland, Le Corsaire, Leo Delibes, Ludwig Minkus, Poetry Challenge, Poetry Society, Prince Pyotr van Oldenburg, Riccardo Drigo, Yuly Gerber
+Tags: Adolphe Adam, Albert Zabel, Baron Boris Fitinhof-Schnell, Cesare Pugni, Gavin Sutherland, Le Corsaire, Leo Delibes, Ludwig Minkus, Poetry Challenge, Poetry Society, Prince Pyotr van Oldenburg, Riccardo Drigo, web, Yuly Gerber

 Gavin Sutherland, Music Director at English National Ballet, talks about the process of sourcing the original music of Le Corsaire and developing the score for the Company’s new production.